top of page

 • Cora Voiceover and Subtitles

-Learn more about our language services here
+Learn more about our language services here.

-Maya Bridge - A Leading Advocate For Latin American Indigenous Language Access In The U.S.
+Maya Bridge - A Leading Advocate For Indigenous and Lower-resource Language Access In The U.S.

-We have worked diligently to mobilize, train, and evaluate a network of hundreds of interpreters both in the U.S. and throughout the world to ensure that speakers of Indigenous languages can fully understand and be understood in important situations like healthcare, legal settings, in disaster and emergency response scenarios, and in receiving access to government programs.
+Since 2021, we have worked diligently to mobilize, train, and evaluate a network of hundreds of interpreters both in the U.S. and throughout the world.
+Our growing network of trained interpreters ensures that Indigenous language speakers are heard and understood in critical moments, from healthcare to legal settings and access to government services.

 Contact us to schedule a meeting or call us anytime, day or night, at (801) 753-8568.